flipz357/weisfeiler-leman-amr-metrics/README.md

 For convenience, score range is now in [-1, 1] for minimum similarity (-1) and maximum similarity (1).

-### Asymmetric similarity

-Asymmetric wasserstein graph similarity (check if g1 is a subgraph of g2), as described in our [amr4nli paper](https://arxiv.org/abs/2306.00936) is now available with options:

-- `-prs p' for precision-like sub-graph measure
-- `-prs r' for recall-like super-graph measure

 ### Important Options

 Some important options that can be set according to use-case